yohannpirbay/password_generator/README.md

 ```

 ## Sources
-The packages used by this application are specified in `requirements.txt`
+The packages used by this application are specified in `requirements.txt`.

 ## Author
 - Yohann Pirbay